What we do

 OCHA's overall goal in Yemen is to ensure the delivery of effective and principled humanitarian action that meets the needs of the most vulnerable people.
 To achieve this, OCHA supports the Humanitarian Coordinator and humanitarian partners in operational coordination, humanitarian financing, public information, advocacy and information management.
 To this end, OCHA works closely with the government and humanitarian partners at all levels to enhance the coherence and quality of humanitarian response.

-The Resident Coordinators (RC) and UN Country Teams (UNCT) implement the UNDG strategic priorities by identifying the national policies, programmes and capacity development gaps and challenges, to which the UN system can best contribute under national ownership and leadership by mobilizing the full range of mandates and expertise of the UN development system.
+The Resident Coordinator (RC) and UN Country Team (UNCT) implement the UNDG strategic priorities by identifying the national policies, programmes and capacity development gaps and challenges, to which the UN system can best contribute under national ownership and leadership by mobilizing the full range of mandates and expertise of the UN development system.

 The UN Development Assistance Framework (UNDAF) is the main guiding strategic framework of the UN system operational activities for development, through which to support national development priorities, to promote international norms and standards including human rights, as well as to respond to human rights/humanitarian/crisis/transition situations towards the achievement of sustainable development.
 The Yemen UNDAF has been extended three times with the current extension ending in 2018.
-The current political situation in Yemen requires a different working modality for the UN, hence the development of a Bridging Framework which incorporates the political, humanitarian and development spheres of the UN’s mandate and operations.
+The current political situation in Yemen requires a different working modality for the UN, hence the UNCT developed the UN Strategic Framework which incorporates the political, humanitarian and development spheres of the UN’s mandate and operations.

 The RC and his office aim to bring together the different UN agencies to improve the efficiency of UN activities in Yemen.
 The coordination of UN operations promotes stronger strategic support to national plans and priorities, increases the efficiency of operations and reduces transaction costs.